The Bedford Boys: One American Town’s Ultimate D-day Sacrifice

-Join critically acclaimed author of The Bedford Boys, Alex Kershaw, on Thursday, June 4, 2026, at 4 pm.
+Critically acclaimed author of The Bedford Boys, Alex Kershaw, spoke at the National Guard Memorial on Thursday, June 4, 2026.
 Presented by the National Guard Educational Foundation.

 The story of nineteen boys from Bedford, Virginia—population just 3,000 in 1944—who died in the first bloody minutes of D-Day.